littlesulley/ComponentCameraSystem/README.md

 # Component Camera System for Unreal Engine

+**THIS VERSION WILL NO LONGER BE MAINTAINED!!!
+PLEASE USE HIGHER VERSIONS!!! (>=5.2)**

 This is the free, open-source version of the [ComponentCameraSystem](https://www.unrealengine.com/marketplace/product/7dd53db6fd3a4ccfa4c35e6b2125b742) add-on for Unreal Engine.

 This version is dedicated to UE v5.0.
 To access later versions (>= v5.1) and the full functionality, please purchase it at UE marketplace.